5.

 What are diffusers and applications of diffuser theory

 A diffuser is a channel with a continuously changing flow cross-section.
 Fluid flow in the diffuser is a process that primarily involves an increase in pressure and a decrease in kinetic energy.
-According to Hugoniot's theorem3., a different shape of diffuser suits supersonic flow than for subsonic flow, because in a supersonic diffuser the flow must first slow down to the speed of sound3. in the tapering part of the diffuser, see Figure 1.
+According to Hugoniot theorem, a different shape of diffuser is suitable for supersonic inlet velocities than for subsonic inlet velocities.
+In the case of supersonic inlet velocity, the flow must first slow down to the speed of sound in the tapering part of the diffuser, see Figure 374.

 Two basic types of diffusers

-left-subsonic diffuser, short diffuser; right-supersonic diffuser.
-A [m2] diffuser flow area; V [m·s-1] gas velocity; M [Mach] Mach number3.; A* [m2] critical cross-section of supersonic diffuser in which gas reaches speed of sound (critical state).
+left-diffuser for subsonic speeds; right-diffuser for supersonic speeds.
+A [m2] diffuser flow area; V [m·s-1] gas velocity; M [Mach] Mach number; A* [m2] critical cross-section of supersonic diffuser in which gas reaches speed of sound (critical state).
 The index i denotes the state at the inlet of the diffuser, the index e denotes the state at the outlet of the diffuser.

 Diffuser theory has wide application in various types of current machines with diffuser channel shapes.
 The sophisticated diffuser theory can be used to describe even, at first sight, very complex flows, for which a large amount of measured data is available for different diffuser shapes.